-- 1. Assist in developing and implementing the learning plan. - 2.
-Ensure the learning plan is signed and uploaded to TEVERA - 3.
+- 1. Assist in developing and implementing the learning plan.
+Ensure the learning plan is signed and uploaded to TEVERA - 2.
+Attend field seminar class weekly and be prepared to discuss experiences from the field experience - 3.
 Adequately prepare for weekly supervision - 4.
 Follow agency policies and procedures, especially confidentiality. - 5.
 Abide by the NASW and State of Mississippi Codes of Ethics. - 6.
 Adhere to standards and/or guidelines of the agency's monitoring or accrediting bodies. - 7.
 Accept supervision and feedback from the Field Instructor and agency staff. - 8.
 First consult with the Field Instructor if problems occur in the placement; notify field liaison if a resolution cannot be reached. - 9.
 Complete the required minimum contact hours. - 10.
 Complete evaluations of field agency and field instructor in TEVERA.